-The Payout Start Date is the day that we apply your Contract Value, adjusted by the Market Value Adjustment, less any applicable taxes, to an Income Plan.
+The Payout Start Date is the day that we apply your money to provide income payments under an Income Plan.
 The Payout Start Date must be:

 - at least 30 days after the Issue Date; and

 - no later than the Annuitant's 90th birthday, or

 - the 10th Contract anniversary, if later.